10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 We would consider Peru a very affordable country to visit in South America.
 Our accommodations cost around 30-40$ per night, meals ranged between 15-30$ for two, and transport was cheap.
 The most expensive activities will likely be doing the Inca trail/Salkantay trek or visiting the Amazon rainforest.

-As a point of reference, we paid around 500USD per person for the 4 day 3 night Salkantay trek.
+As a point of reference, in 2022, we paid around 500USD per person for the 4 day 3 night Salkantay trek (the price has since gone up to around 690$).
 For the Amazon experience, we booked an exclusive lodge deep in the Peruvian Amazon called Refugio Amazonas.

 Their lodge is all-inclusive of the meals, lodging, and activities, and cost us around 1200USD for the two of us for 4 days 3 nights.
-This was during a black Friday sale though, so originally it would’ve cost close to 1800USD
+This was during a Black Friday sale we were lucky to snag, but originally it would’ve cost close to 1800-2000USD.

 This is certainly in the pricier range but is due to its remote location and high quality of service.
 You can always find cheaper options closer to the main city of Puerto Maldonado.